 - We regularly attend fairs and shows across the region, where we can meet face-to-face with our supporters and other like-minded people.

 - We visit local wildlife groups to highlight current environmental issues and provide updates on our work.

 - We provide staff speakers on a variety of topics – please contact us to discuss options (recommended donation of £50 per talk plus any travel expenses).

 - We work with a range of local partners across the region to hold joint events.

-- We host an annual Our Wildlife event to connect people with local wildlife, working alongside a host of local wildlife professionals and interested amateurs.
+- We host an annual wildlife event (this year it's a series of events over the Big Wild Weekend in June) to connect people with local wildlife, working alongside a host of local wildlife professionals and interested amateurs.